image-js/tiff/README.md

 #### IFD#data

 The `data` property is a Typed Array containing the pixel data.
-It is a `Uint8Array` for 8bit images and a `Uint16Array` for 16bit images.
+It is a `Uint8Array` for 8bit images, a `Uint16Array` for 16bit images and a `Float32Array` for 32bit images.

 #### Other properties of IFD